Consumer Proposal vs Bankruptcy: The ultimate comparison

 When we assist clients in reviewing their debt consolidation options we can often tell that our clients wonder whether or not they should file bankruptcy.
 We try and make this as easy as possible by visually showing them the difference in a face-to-face appointment.
 Knowing the pros and cons of a consumer proposal vs bankruptcy is extremely important.
 Making regular payments through a special arrangement to settle your debts.
 We know this question is on the mind of many of our clients before they even come to see us so that is what we are going to cover today.

 We would recommend that you first read our individual posts on both a Consumer Proposal and Bankruptcy.
 Understanding how they individually work will really help in determining which option is best suited for your situation.
 Once you have read those come back to see a side-by-side comparison.
 Our goal with this article is to understand the difference between a consumer proposal and bankruptcy.

-We will be covering the largest differences and some of the minor details that can make a difference in your particular situation..
+We will be covering the largest differences and some of the minor details that can make a difference in your particular situation.

 Let’s dive into a consumer proposal vs bankruptcy!